-Generally, I am open to most topics related to homelessness, drug addiction, quality of life, clinical depression, subjective age identity, neuropsychological assessment, development of scales and measures, or test validation (e.g., factor structure, response processes).
+I currently have active programs of research related to response processes in validation and the evaluation of positive/negative worded and keyed items; I am especially interested in working with students who want to pursue this new area of study.
+More generally, I am open to most topics related to homelessness, substance use issues, quality of life, mental health & depression, subjective age identity, neuropsychological assessment, development of scales and measures, or test validation (e.g., factor structure, response processes).
 Most of my work focuses on adults – ranging from young adults to older adults – although research in children and adolescents related to the above topics may also be of interest.
-I currently have an active program of research related to response processes in validation and am especially interested in working with students who want to pursue this new area of study.

 What do you look for in a student?

 I look for students who are excited about conducting, or learning how to conduct, good research.
 When reviewing new students’ applications, I look for strong academic performance in their undergraduate and, if appropriate, Master’s course work.
 When GRE scores are considered, I primarily look for high GRE-Verbal performance, which I find is often predictive of my students’ writing ability.
 When considering whether or not to supervise particular students (who are new or already accepted into a Program), their general fit with my research interests and projects is very important.
 Generally, it is my expectation that my students will attend full-time and will become actively involved in the lab.